justinhainesweb/django-vue/README.md

 Run application by `python manage.py runserver 127.0.0.1:9000`

-Optional, execute script to fill test data into db `python automated/bot.py`
+Optionally, execute script to fill test data into db `python automated/bot.py`

 For using the email verifier add EMAIL_VERIFIER_API_KEY variable to local environment.